savchenkosash/YourNotes-app/README.md

 ## 📱 Key Features

-- Create, edit, and delete text notes
+- Create, edit, and delete text notes with images
 - Intuitive and minimalistic user interface
 - Local data storage on the device